andymac1091/CASA0005book/docs/03-prac3.md

 ## Loading MODIS data

-The MODIStsp package enables us to autmoate the preprocessing of MODIS time series data.
-Before this I would have to dowload ```.txt``` files with all the iamges I wanted, create other ```.txt``` that specifed the data to download, where to store it and any reprojection information.
+The MODIStsp package enables us to automate the preprocessing of MODIS time series data.
+Before this I would have to download ```.txt``` files with all the images I wanted, create other ```.txt``` that specified the data to download, where to store it and any re-projection information.
 Then it would have to be loaded into R.

 But don't worry as now we can do it all from R...